 Code

-This would be a possible example of code to solve an articulated 2D triangle in a processor like Arduino.
+Here is a possible code example to solve a 2D articulated triangle on a processor like Arduino.

 float L1, L2, D;